 Written By Don Archer Connect with him on Facebook

 I’ve made some horrible hiring decisions in the past.
 I once hired a young man who was born and bred into the towing business.
-I mean…he must have caused his mother considerable pain during the birthing process, because I swear he was born with a recovery chain wrapped around his neck.
-He was a great tow truck operator, he knew how to recover most anything, but he had one flaw, and unfortunately, it was one I couldn’t abide.
+I mean…he must have caused his mother considerable pain during the birthing process because I swear he was born with a recovery chain wrapped around his neck.
+He was a great tow truck operator, he knew how to recover most anything, but he had one flaw, and unfortunately, it was one I couldn’t abide by.
 He didn’t know how to control his anger.

-Early on it became apparent that he didn’t work well with others but it didn’t come to a head until I lost a good customer because of it.
+Early on, it became apparent that he didn’t work well with others, but it didn’t come to a head until I lost a good customer because of it.

-Since that time I try to be a little more discerning.
-Take Terry for example.
-Looking like he just rolled out of bed, Terry wandered into my office one day looking for a job.
+Since that time, I try to be a little more discerning.
+Take Terry, for example.
+Looking like he just rolled out of bed, Terry wandered into my office one day, looking for a job.
 I handed him an application and a pen and asked that he fill it out in the break room.
 They say first impressions are crucial in getting what you want.
-Well, Terry must have wanted to remain unemployed because as he took the items from my hand I noticed he was wearing flip-flops.
+Well, Terry must have wanted to remain unemployed because as he took the items from my hand, I noticed he was wearing flip-flops.

 Unfortunately, many would-be tow truck operators don’t understand what employers are looking for when hiring.
-The problem isn’t that they’re stupid or that they lack the necessary skills to be good operators, it’s just that an employer doesn’t have time to start from square 1.
-To be employable in any opportunity you must place yourself in the position of the employer.
+The problem isn’t that they’re stupid or that they lack the necessary skills to be good operators.
+It’s just that an employer doesn’t have time to start from square 1.
+To be employable in any opportunity, you must place yourself in the position of the employer.
 Put on your boss-hat, try a little introspection, and ask yourself three questions.

 - What qualities do I have that a boss might be looking for?